Panic attacks and panic disorder

-A form of psychotherapy called cognitive behavioral therapy can help you learn through your own experience that panic symptoms are not dangerous.
-During therapy sessions, your therapist will help you gradually re-create the symptoms of a panic attack in a safe, repetitive manner.
+A form of psychotherapy called cognitive behavioral therapy can help you learn, through your own experience, that panic symptoms are not dangerous.
+Your therapist will help you gradually re-create the symptoms of a panic attack in a safe, repetitive manner.
 Once the physical sensations of panic no longer feel threatening, the attacks begin to resolve.
-Successful treatment can also help you overcome fears of situations that you've been avoiding because of panic attacks.
+Successful treatment can also help you overcome fears of situations that you've avoided because of panic attacks.

 Medications can help reduce symptoms associated with panic attacks as well as depression if that's an issue for you.
 Several types of medication have been shown to be effective in managing symptoms of panic attacks, including:

 - Selective serotonin reuptake inhibitors (SSRIs).
 Generally safe with a low risk of serious side effects, SSRI antidepressants are typically recommended as the first choice of medications to treat panic attacks.
 SSRIs approved by the Food and Drug Administration (FDA) for the treatment of panic disorder include fluoxetine (Prozac), paroxetine (Paxil, Pexeva) and sertraline (Zoloft).